coreui/coreui/site/content/docs/4.0/getting-started/browsers-devices.md

 For Firefox, in addition to the latest normal stable release, we also support the latest [Extended Support Release (ESR)](https://www.mozilla.org/en-US/firefox/enterprise/) version of Firefox.

-Unofficially, Bootstrap should look and behave well enough in Chromium and Chrome for Linux, and Firefox for Linux, though they are not officially supported.
+Unofficially, CoreUI for Bootstrap should look and behave well enough in Chromium and Chrome for Linux, and Firefox for Linux, though they are not officially supported.

 ## Internet Explorer

-Internet Explorer is not supported. **If you require Internet Explorer support, please use Bootstrap v4.**
+Internet Explorer is not supported. **If you require Internet Explorer support, please use CoreUI v3.**

 ## Modals and dropdowns on mobile